FC Seoul Reserves and Academy: FC Seoul U-15 Team

 FC Seoul U-15 Team is Osan Middle School FC in Seoul.
-Osan Middle School FC is founded on December 2012.
+Osan Middle School FC is founded in December 2012.

 FC Seoul U-12 Team

 FC Seoul U-12 Team founded in December 2014.
 FC Seoul U-12 Team scout outstanding players of Future of FC Seoul.

 Future of FC Seoul

 FC Seoul ran a soccer camp for hobby in 1990s and 2000s, then known as LG Cheetahs Soccer Camp and Little FC Seoul.

 In October 2012, Renamed Future of FC Seoul, FC Seoul have been running the Future of FC Seoul (FOS) Program the Youth Football Academy to find promising young players for the future and also planning and involving in Social Contribution Events to enhance the football infrastructure and environment.

 Outstanding players in Future of FC Seoul can transfer to U-12 team.